EntritGroup/db.cassandra.csharp.query-builder/README.md

 ## Description

-This library makes it easy for developers to create CQL queries in code to be used for prepared statements for the Cassandra database.
+This library makes it easy for developers to create CQL queries in code to be used as prepared statements for the Cassandra database.
 Perfect to use together with the Datastax CassandraCSharpDriver for prepared statements and batch statements.
-The advantages with this is for developers to easily change names in tables, columns etc. during development time using refactor as well as creating a good overview of all names, variables etc. used.

-It does not cover all use cases yet, but feel free to help cover those creating issues or pull requests.

 ## Installing the library
 Get it on Nuget